 The crystal clear fresh water is always colder than ocean waters.

-This was in her orange wet suit with red stockings era, with an orange colored Tarzan face mask from France and (not shown) blue Cressi flippers/fins from Italy.
+This was in her orange wet suit with red stockings era, with an orange colored Tarzan face mask from France and (not shown) blue Cressi flippers/ from Italy.

 Valerie touches the mirror calm surface with her fingers.
 Much of her body is out of water.

-Ron Taylor was filming his 16mm documentary \The Cave Divers\ which why the three of us, assisted by Pierre Dubuisson were in the region for a couple of weeks.
-(Pierre was to lead the mega million dollar Belgian GBR expedition the following year with The Taylor’s).
+Ron Taylor was filming his 16mm documentary The Cave Divers which how the three of us, assisted by Pierre Dubuisson were in the region for a couple of weeks.
+(Pierre was to lead a multi-million dollar Belgian Expedition to the Great Barrier Reef the following year).

-\The Cave Divers\ were Rodney Fox, Valerie and I. We explored while filming at \The Shaft; Picaninnie and Ewen Ponds; The Pines.\
+The Cave Divers were Rodney Fox, Valerie Taylor and myself.
+We explored while filming at The Shaft; Picaninnie and Ewen Ponds; The Pines and also at Kilsbies sink hole.

 With 1000 watt 240 volt lights to illuminate the pitch darkness of underground, crystal clear dives.
 The electrical cables also served as safety lines.